Amanuel2000/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#0x02.
+Shell, I/O Redirections and filters
+0. a script that prints “Hello, World”, followed by a new line to the standard output.
-Write a script that displays a confused smiley
+1. a script that displays a confused smiley